kapetan3sid/Filhak/README.md

 For M2 two full time **Go** developers will be employed at $60 / hour.

-Team will be paid an estimated $21,000 per month, and $42,000 per milestone.
+Team will be paid an estimated $17,500 per month, and $35,000 per milestone.

 The estimated payment amount per month will be subject to change due to different wokring days in a month, Serbian public holidays, sick leaves, etc.

-Upon completion of M2, team will be paid $30,000.
+Upon completion of M2, team will be paid $25,000.

-**Total budget for M2 - $72,000.**
+**Total budget for M2 - $60,000.**

 **Estimated Milestone Delivery:**
 End of September 2022

-### Milestone 3 - Filhak Testing

-- run filhak (integration) tests via the `filhak test` command on the local devnet
-- implement the `github.com/Bloxico/filhak/test` helper package

-**Funding for this milestone:**

-M3 timeline - October/November

-For M3 two full time **Go** developers will be employed at $60 / hour.

-Team will be paid an estimated $21,000 per month, and $42,000 per milestone.

-The estimated payment amount per month will be subject to change due to different wokring days in a month, Serbian public holidays, sick leaves, etc.

-Upon completion of M3, team will be paid $30,000.

-**Total budget for M3 - $72,000.**

-**Estimated Milestone Delivery:**
-End of November 2022

-### Milestone 4 - Templates & developer experience improvements

-- instantiate common actors from best-practice templates via the `filhak template` command
-- work with other early builders on structuring and populating the best-practice actor repository
-- test filhak on existing 3rd party actors, look for feedback and possible developer experience improvements

-**Funding for this milestone:**

-M4 timeline - December/January

-For M4 two full time **Go** developers will be employed at $60 / hour.

-Team will be paid an estimated $21,000 per month, and $42,000 per milestone.

-The estimated payment amount per month will be subject to change due to different wokring days in a month, Serbian public holidays, sick leaves, etc.

-Upon completion of M4, team will be paid $30,000.

-**Total budget for M4 - $72,000.**

-**Estimated Milestone Delivery:**
-End of January 2023

 ![](https://github.com/kapetan3sid/Filhak/blob/main/Capture.PNG)